-- Restricted funds these are funds which are subject to specific conditions imposed by the donors or when funds are raised for a particular restricted purpose. - Zakat funds these are funds which can be used in accordance with the Islamic religious conditions and parameters set in the Qur'an.
+- Restricted funds these are funds which are subject to specific conditions imposed by the donors or when funds are raised for a particular restricted purpose. - and parameters set in the Qur'an.
 The charity's policy defines the criteria for the fundraising, allocation and distribution of Zakat.
 The charity is required to record its justification as to how projects match the criteria of Zakat - Unrestricted funds these are funds which can be used in accordance with the charitable objects at the discretion of the trustees.